 The city’s location near the Mexican border and its status as a major port contributes to its crime issues.
 Local law enforcement agencies in Corpus Christi have implemented strategies such as community policing, targeted patrols in high-crime areas, and collaboration with federal agencies to address drug and gang-related problems.

-- Crime Rate: Corpus Christi has a crime rate of 48.69 per 1,000 residents, with 1 in 21 people falling victim to a crime.
+- Crime Rate: Corpus Christi has a crime rate of 41.44 per 1,000 residents, with 1 in 21 people falling victim to a crime as per same source.

 - Violent Crimes: The city experiences a high rate of violent crimes, including murder, rape, robbery, and assault.